Sun-Lab-NBB/ataraxis-time/README.md

 To help developers, this project comes with a set of fully configured 'tox'-based pipelines for verifying and building the project.
 Each of the tox commands builds the project in an isolated environment before carrying out its task.
-Some of the commands rely on the 'automation.py' module that provides the helper-scripts implemented in python.
+Some commands rely on the 'automation.py' module that provides the helper-scripts implemented in python.
 This module is stored in the source code root directory for each Sun Lab project.

 - ```tox -e stubs``` Builds the library and uses mypy-stubgen to generate the stubs for the library wheel and move them